t-edson/PicPas/README.md

 PicPas works with a simplified version of the Pascal language, that has been adapted to work with limited resources small devices.

-Currently, it only supports types bit, byte, boolean and word (limited support).
+Currently, it only supports the follwing types bit, byte, char, boolean and word (limited support).

 It includes a simple IDE to facilitate the development of programs.